 Geography is an exciting topic within our school.
 We aim to provide a high-quality geography education that creates in pupils a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
 Our teaching will equip pupils with the knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth's key physical and human processes.

-Here at Scargill, our learning and teaching styles differ from each lesson but will address the needs and wants of the children and of the subject being taught.
+Here at Scaraill, our learning and teaching styles differ from each lesson but will address the needs and wants of the children and of the subject being taught.
 Our teachers utilise many learning and teaching styles.
+Geography will be taught through themed many learning and teaching styles.
 Geography will be taught through themed based lessons alongside and within other curriculum subjects, e.g. Literacy, Computing, as well in separate geography lessons.
 As far as possible, we believe geography should be biased towards practical lessons, with maps, models and fieldwork playing a key part.
 Trips and visitors also greatly enhance our geography curriculum.